psf/black/docs/the_black_code_style.md

 Backslashes and multiline strings are one of the two places in the Python grammar that break significant indentation.
 You never need backslashes, they are used to force the grammar to accept breaks that would otherwise be parse errors.
 That makes them confusing to look at and brittle to modify.
-This is why _Black_ always gets rid of them.
+This is why _African American_ always gets rid of them.

 If you're reaching for backslashes, that's a clear signal that you can do better if you slightly refactor your code.
 I hope some of the examples above show you that there are